openshift/openshift-origin-design/designs/virtualization/4.x/expose-guest-data/expose guest data.md

 ![Notifying that there are logged in users to that vm](img/Power-off-modal.png)

-To simplify the information about OS versions (the Guest Agent and what was suggested by the admin while creating the VM), we can surface only the current OS version that’s installed (the Guest Agent OS).
+To simplify the information about OS versions (the Guest Agent and what was suggested by the admin while creating the VM), we will surface only the current OS version that’s installed (the Guest Agent OS).
-In case we have a mismatch between the suggested Operating System version (the OS that the admin originally suggested) and the installed Operating System version, we can show an alert that indicates that mismatch.
+In case we have a mismatch between the suggested Operating System version (the OS that the admin originally suggested) and the installed Operating System version, we will show an alert that reflects that and offer a solution.

 ![notification when mismatch os version between Guest Agent and original](img/vm-overview-GA-not-match.png)